A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Comprehensive Evaluation Strategies for RAG

 In addition to these core metrics, recent work has focused on enhancing the reliability of RAG systems through high-quality citation and accurate attribution\cite{zhou2024trustworthinessretrievalaugmentedgenerationsystems}.
 For instance, LongBench-Cite\cite{zhang2024longciteenablingllmsgenerate} is designed to evaluate models in Long-Context Question Answering with Citations (LQAC), where the relevance and accuracy of citations are essential for maintaining transparency.
 The RECLAIM framework\cite{xia2024groundsentenceimprovingretrievalaugmented} further develops this idea with the Correct Attribution Score (CAS), assessing whether generated answers are fully supported by citations, and the Citation Redundancy Score (CRS), which minimizes unnecessary citations to enhance response clarity.
 Metrics such as Verifiability and Consistency Ratio (CR) in RECLAIM ensure that the retrieved data genuinely supports the generated content.

 Moreover, RARR~\cite{gao2023rarrresearchingrevisinglanguage} introduces sentence-level AIS and Levenshtein distance to measure citation accuracy, ensuring that references retain their original meaning.
 WebGPT~\cite{nakano2022webgptbrowserassistedquestionansweringhuman} adds a layer of reliability by distinguishing between imitative and non-imitative errors to improve error correction.
 Additionally, ALCE~\cite{gao2023enablinglargelanguagemodels} uses citation recall and precision to evaluate citation relevance and conciseness.
 Collectively, these metrics contribute to a comprehensive framework for evaluating RAG's ability to generate contextually grounded, accurate, and transparently attributed responses, emphasizing reliability and trustworthiness in practical applications.
+Despite their utility, these metrics face challenges.
+Automated faithfulness checks (like in RAGAS or ARES) can be susceptible to surface-level agreement, potentially missing subtle hallucinations or contradictions.
+Conversely, metrics requiring granular claim verification are more robust but introduce significant computational overhead, making them difficult to apply at scale.